Anuj-Kumar-Sharma/First-Contribution/README.md

 # First-Contribution
-Hi this is Aryan and this is my contribution.
-This is my first contribution
-hello anuj thanks for this video.
-Very Helpful
+My name is Yashasvika Rujali Saxena.
+I am learning GIT and GITHUB for the first time.
+Thanks to Anuj Bhaiya for teaching us in just half an hour.